-This light tells you if there could be a problem with your engine oil pressure.
+This light tells you if there could be a problem with your vehicle's engine oil pressure.

 The oil pressure light can come on briefly when you turn your key to RUN.
 It goes off once you turn the key to START.
 That's just a check to be sure the light works.
 This is normal and doesn't show a problem.
-If it doesn't come on and then go off, be sure to have it fixed so it will be there to warn you if something goes wrong.
+If it doesn't come on and then go off, be sure to have it fixed so it will be there to warn you if there is a problem.

-When this light comes on and stays on, and a chime sounds, it means oil isn't going through your engine properly.
-You could be low on oil, or you might have some other oil problem.
+When this light comes on and stays on, and a chime sounds, it means oil isn't going through the engine properly.
+The oil could be low, or there might be some other oil problem.
 See your dealer for service.